 - Temporary Protective Order and information about the court hearing.

-The court hearing should happen within 5 to 15 days from when you filed the Petition, if law enforcement can find the
+The court hearing should happen within 5 to 15 days from when you filed the Petition, if law enforcement can find the defendant.

 Caution: The Temporary Protective Order does not go into effect until the defendant has received this paperwork